 Review Period for the Evaluation of Board Oversight Capacity

-NLF: Boards must be aware that TWC’s evaluation of Board oversight capacity will use the October 1 through September 30 review period and will post the first ratings for Board Contract Year 2016.
+NLF: Boards must be aware that TWC’s evaluation of Board oversight capacity will use the October 1 through September 30 review period every year.
+TWC will post the annual ratings on its website.

-TWC will post the ratings on its website at the end of the calendar year following the review period.

 Criteria for Evaluating Board Oversight Capacity

-NLF: Boards must be aware that TWC will evaluate, on at least an annual basis, each Board’s oversight capacity using the criteria shown in Attachment 1, an example of a completed Local Workforce Development Board Oversight Capacity Ratings form.
+NLF: Boards must be aware that TWC will evaluate, on at least an annual basis, each Board’s oversight capacity using the criteria shown in Attachment 1, Sample Board Oversight Capacity Ratings Score Card.
 Each of the six criteria is graded as “Meets Standards” or “Below Standards.”
+Criteria marked with an asterisk will be substantiated by Board attestation.

+NLF: Boards must complete responses to the Board Attestation and Community Impact Statement fillable form (Attachment 2) and submit the completed form to TWC.
+Additionally, Boards must submit documentation, if requested, to support a response to a Board attestation item.

-NLF: Boards must be aware that the Community Impact Statement section of the Local Workforce Development Board Oversight Capacity Ratings form is provided for Board use. highlight any efforts to demonstrate and contribute to an effective workforce system, specifically identifying areas not reflected in the six categories.
+NLF: Community Impact Statements must highlight any efforts to demonstrate and contribute to an effective workforce system, specifically identifying areas not reflected in the six categories.

-NLF: Boards must submit their annual Community Impact Statements to wfpolicy@twc.state.tx.us by October 31, 2016.
+NLF: Boards must submit their completed Board Attestation and Community Impact Statement fillable form to wfpolicy@twc.state.tx.us by October 31 of each year.
+For 2017, these items must be received by December 31, 2017.

 INQUIRIES: